CleverCloud/doc.clever-cloud.com/runtimes/php/tutorial-symfony.md

 ### Configure your database

 From the console, edit the application's environment variables.
 Find DATABASE_URL variable, or create it.
-And set it to `$MYSQL_ADDON_URI`, that you can find lower in the list, under "Add-on : your-application" title.
+And set it to the value of `$MYSQL_ADDON_URI`, that you can find lower in the list, under "Add-on : your-application" title.
 Here, you can find all environment variables about your add-on, espacially about your database.

 #### Optional: run tasks after build step